KypMon/Fuqua-investment-data/README.md

 git push
 ```

 automatically triggers the build job defined in ```.gitlab-ci.yml```.
-This job will stop the running docker container instance on the server, build a new docker image based on the main branch content, push it onto the server and start the new container running.
+The job will stop the running docker container instance on the server, build a new docker image based on the master branch content, push it onto the server and start the new container running.

-The build job is configured (at the moment) to only push out to the test server (serving over ```https://go-dev.fuqua.duke.edu/financial_analyzer```).

-To push to the live server (```https://go.fuqua.duke.edu/financial_analyzer```), an additional (as yet not created) deployment step will be required.
-These instructions will be updated when the live deployment resources are all created.

 Important!
-If doing local development and it is not desired to re-deploy the app on the server, add the message ```[ci skip]```, like this:
+If doing local development and it is not desired to re-deploy the app on a server, add the message ```[ci skip]```, like this:

 ```
 git add .